qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/scripts/sgrid.rst

 `sgrid`
 =======

-The :program:`sgrid` executable is a tool for manipulating a simulation grid and transforming it into CUBE format for plotting 3D data in, *e.g.* VMD or XCrySDen.
+The ``sgrid`` executable is a tool for manipulating a simulation grid and transforming it into CUBE format for plotting 3D data in, *e.g.* VMD or XCrySDen.

 Currently this is primarily intended for usage with SIESTA.